yavila/welp/README.md

 ### MySQL
 For Mac users:
 `brew install mysql`
+`brew services start mysql`

 For Windows users, taken from the [MySQL site](https://dev.mysql.com/doc/refman/5.7/en/windows-installation.html):
 1. Download the [MySQL Installer](http://dev.mysql.com/downloads/installer/) and execute it.
 2. Choose "Developer Default" as your Setup Type.
 3. Follow the instructions and complete the installation.

+The next instructions are for setting up the database and user account.
+If you are on Windows, the steps could be done through MySQL workbench (without running any commands).
+If you are on Mac, simply run the commands.

+Set password for root account, `mysqladmin -u root password 'poloisbae'`

+Connect to MySQL using username `root` and password `poloisbae`, `mysql -uroot -ppoloisbae`

+Once connected to MySQL, create a database with the name "db" `create database db;`